rick-heig/eNVMe/firmware/README.md

 # *evil* NVMe firmware

 The eNVMe firmware is a PCI endpoint function driver for the Linux PCI endpoint framework (https://www.kernel.org/doc/html/latest/PCI/endpoint/index.html).
+It is based on the following mainline NVMe PCI endpoint : https://elixir.bootlin.com/linux/v6.15/source/drivers/nvme/target/pci-epf.c

 ## Building

 The eNVMe firmware can be built out-of-tree (OoT) on the host computer or in the embedded platform, to do so make sure you followed the [doc/platform.md](../doc/platform.md) instructions to setup.

 The firmware can be built from the host or embedded platform with `make`.
-If building on the embedded platform it can be installed with `sudo make install`, if built from the host the `pci-epf-nvme.ko` file can be copied on the SD card on `/lib/modules/6.12.0-rc3/kernel/drivers/pci/endpoint/functions/`.
+If building on the embedded platform it can be installed with `sudo make install`, if built from the host the `nvmet-pci-epf.ko` file can be copied on the SD card on `/lib/modules/6.15.0/kernel/drivers/nvme/target/`.

 ## Launching